tschm2/Thesis/README.md

 # This is our project now.
 D:

+## TO DO
+### writing and loading multiple RiveScript files
+At the time, 3 .rive Files are loaded by the bot
+- but the way the file path is resolved and the files are loaded is not very elegant.
+- we have to find a way to write the `medication.rive` file with the actual medication data

 ## critical bugs for testing prototype
 ### medication plan on midata is broken
+still broken
 ### returning to app after reminder notification broken
 - eMMA gets stuck after pressing the "Zeig mir meine Medikation"-Button
 - bug in conversation.ts / AwnswerReminder() function